Banbury/UnityPsdImporter/README.md

 When a layer will be imported, additional settings will appear beside the layer.

 The **size drop down** reduces the image size of an imported layer, while retaining the same display size in relation to the other layers.
+This can be useful for resizing less important images as an optimization.

 The **layer pivot drop** down lets you set the pivot point of the layer when imported to Unity.